 Anyway, the kids enjoyed hanging out with Tiffany.
 We spent the day after she arrived close to home enjoying some park picnics and walks around some lakes nearby.

 Then on Wednesday last week, we took her down to Boulder Colorado for a sightseeing picnic by Boulder Creek and a walk along the Pearl Street mall.
 We got to see kids Jaydon’s age (nine) learning how to kayak down Boulder Creek.
 I hope Jaydon one day has the opportunity to learn how to kayak.
+We’d all love to see him in the best sit on top kayak himself one day.
 I want to trade my paddleboard in for a two-seater kayak next summer.
 I think we will have a ton of fun as a family if we do!

 Anyway, we grabbed some ice cream at Ben and Jerry’s, visited some shops for some fun Colorado-themed nick-nacks and just enjoyed each other’s company.